-- 416. In any event, even were the principles to be engaged, it is hard to see how they indicate that the UR is obliged to/should grant the C25(1) Request. - a.
+- 427. By way of preliminary, those principles relate to the operation of electricity markets, as defined (see Article 2(40) of the Regulation, referring to Article 2(9) of the Directive) as "markets for electricity, including over-the-counter markets and electricity exchanges, markets for the trading of energy, capacity, balancing and ancillary services in all timeframes, including forward, day-ahead and intraday markets".
+The present scenario does not relate directly to the operation of an electricity market, but rather connection of a generator to a transmission system. - 428.
+In any event, even were the principles to be engaged, it is hard to see how they indicate that the UR is obliged to/should grant the C25(1) Request. - a.
 Principles (c) and (f) are perhaps relied upon by reason of the encouragement of low carbon generation.
 However, as explained above, we do not consider that there is a barrier to AWFL connecting to the All-Island Transmission Networks.
 To the extent that it is more expensive to connect by means of a Connection Point in Rol (under an agreement for connection with EirGrid), or less suitable to AWFL's business plan (which in any event we do not consider has been demonstrated, on the basis of the high level information which has been provided to us), it is far from clear to us that the regulatory position is one which means that the system is not facilitating or enabling low carbon generation. - b.
 Principle (h) relates to trading in electricity (again, coming back to the fact that these principles relate to the electricity market).
 It is not clear why AWFL considers that barriers to cross-border transactions on the market for electricity would not be being "progressively removed" (or would be created) by maintaining the regulatory regime in its current form. - c.
 Principle (i) relates to regional cooperation.
 Again, we note that this is cooperation in relation to electricity markets.
 It relates to the approach to regional coordination set out in the Regulation (see, in particular, Article 16).
 It is unclear why this is thought to be relevant.
-However, even if the cooperation were to relate to matters of connection and were NI and Rol to be considered different regions, it seems to the UR that the design of the CBF is such as to involve a significant degree of regional cooperation to enable connections on one side of the Border to be facilitated where they involve works on the other side of the Border. - d.
+However, even if the cooperation were to relate to matters of connection and were NI and RoI to be considered different regions, it seems to the UR that the design of the CBF is such as to involve a significant degree of regional cooperation to enable connections on one side of the Border to be facilitated where they involve works on the other side of the Border. - d.
 Principle (n) relates to entry and exit into the electricity market.
-We do not consider that this principle is one which requires that generators are entitled to connect in whichever way they prefer, irrespective of other considerations (in particular, the security considerations which are set out above). - e.
+We do not consider that this principle is one which requires that generators are entitled to connect in whichever way they prefer, irrespective of other considerations (in particular, the security considerations which are set out above).132 e.
 Principle (q) relates to non-discrimination, which we have addressed elsewhere in relation to the issues pertaining to Smulgedon.
 Principle (q) also refers to transparency.
 We consider that the present position is transparent, including the operations of the CBF (were AWFL to wish to engage with it).